On this page:

 When will the consultation period begin and end?

-Consultation on the vision is open and will close on 7 April 2023.
+Consultation on the vision closed on 7 April 2023.

 When will the final version of the vision be published?